Mayorcul/LITA_CLASS_-WORK/README.md

 ### Data Analysis
 ---
-This is where we include our Data for cleaning, transforming, visualizating and analysis in Excel;
+This is where we include our Data for cleaning, transforming, visualizing and analysis in Excel;

 ```Excel
  =IF(J2 <=20,"low",IF(J2 <=50,"medium","high"))